DeanCording/owonb35/README.md

 [gnuplot](http://www.gnuplot.info) is a very flexible plotting program.
 The client can feed measurements to gnuplot in realtime using [feedgnuplot](https://github.com/dkogan/feedgnuplot).

-`owonb35 -s -n -b | feedgnuplot --domain --lines --stream  --ymin 0 --ylabel 'Volts' --xlabel 'Seconds' --exit`
+`owonb35 -s -x -b | feedgnuplot --domain --lines --stream  --ymin 0 --ylabel 'Volts' --xlabel 'Seconds' --exit`

 It is best to lock the measurement unit and scale to prevent them jumping around if the multimeter autoranges during measurement.  feedgnuplot doesn't handle non-numeric data in its input, so the output of measurement units need to be disabled.
 It also cannot handle measurements with less than one second resolution, which means that it can only display elapsed timestamps.
 Data written to file and loaded into gnuplot can display actual timestamps.